Exclusive: Smartphones becoming key aspects of Afghan youths’ lives

 Muzhgan, who spends eight hours a day using her smartphone, said, “I use my smartphone daily for my studies; I accomplish many tasks with it.”

-Khpulwak Shafiq also shared, “I use technology for 4-5 hours daily, primarily for gathering information.”
+Khpulwak Shafiq said: “I use technology for 4-5 hours daily, primarily for gathering information.”

 Psychologists warn that excessive smartphone use can negatively affect the mental health of young people.